^

 Diagnosis of hyperhidrosis

-The diagnosis is made clinically and anamnestic, it can be confirmed by a test with iodine solution (apply iodine, let it dry - sweaty places will darken).
+The diagnosis is made clinically and anamnestically, and can be confirmed by a test using an iodine solution (apply iodine, let it dry - sweaty areas will darken).

-Studies that help determine the causes of hyperhidrosis include a clinical blood test that can detect leukemia, blood sugar and thyroid hormones to detect its dysfunction.
+Tests used to determine the causes of hyperhidrosis include a clinical blood test to detect leukemia, blood sugar, and thyroid hormones to detect thyroid dysfunction.

 What do need to examine?